 When you have cataracts, it may seem like you’re losing your way of life, but with cataract surgery, you can regain clear vision.
-The surgeons at IQ Laser Vision are skilled and experienced in all avenues of cataract surgery and diagnosis.
+Dr. Cheng is skilled and experienced in all avenues of cataract surgery and diagnosis.

 WHAT ARE CATARACTS?

 Before you have cataracts, you can see clearly.
 Cataracts form in the lens of the eye, which needs to be clear to control how much light enters the retina.

 If you have a cataract, the lens becomes cloudy due to proteins in the lens clumping together.
 With cataracts, your vision will get blurry if there isn’t enough light filtering into the retina.

 Cataracts disrupt your sight by making the lenses cloudy.
 With a cataract, you can no longer see through the lens easily.
 You may not even realize you have a cataract at first!
 Some patients can have cataracts for years or even decades without noticing.

 A cataract can start with gradual blurry vision, or only some spots that you can’t quite see out of.
 Over time, your cataracts will start to worsen.
 When this happens, you may start to notice that your vision is severely impacted.
 Some people have cataracts in both eyes.

 If you have cataracts in both eyes, one cataract may be worse than the other.
 You could also only have one cataract in one eye.

 WHAT ARE THE SYMPTOMS OF CATARACTS?